- Leave Without Pay Policy

 - Victorian TAFE Teaching Staff Multi-Business Agreement 2009

 - Employee Leave Form (DOCX 88.1kb)

 |Leave without Pay Application and supporting documents and written responses to all applications.||Staff Personnel File||Director, Human Resources||50 years after separation date|

 The Leave without Pay Policy and Procedure are to be implemented throughout the University community via:

 - An Announcement Notice via ‘FedNews’ website and on the ‘Recently Approved Documents’page on the ‘Policies, Procedures and Forms @ the University’ website to alert the University-wide community of the approved Procedure.

 - Inclusion on the University's online Policy Library;

 - Publishing of links on the Human Resources web pages;

-- Information provided by Human Resources to staff members, Executive Deans of Schools, Head and Deputy Heads of Schools, Directors and Managers.
+- Information provided by Human Resources to staff members, Deans, Deputy Deans, Directors and Managers.